 If you’re not getting enough B12, you likely won’t feel your best.
 B12 deficiency can responsible for things like anxiety, problems with sleep, low energy and even memory loss, but a true deficiency is tough to identify.

-In my case, I was fairly low on B12 before I went on a vegetarian diet.
-I don’t regularly have serum B12 lab tests done, but I have had them done, and the results, at 400 pg/ml, were in range, but on the low side.
+In my case, I was somewhat low on B12 before I went on a vegetarian diet.
+When I had my B12 levels tested, the results at 400 pg/ml, were in range, but on the low side.
 Quest Diagnostics lists 200-1,100 pg/ml as the “normal range” for vitamin B12 levels.
-Here is probably a good place to mention that some clinicians son’t love serum nutrient tests as they tend to measure the amount of that nutrient in the blood, rather than the amount of the nutrient that has entered the cell.
+Here is probably a good place to mention that some clinicians don’t love serum nutrient tests as they tend to measure the amount of that nutrient in the blood, rather than the amount of the nutrient that has entered the cell.

 Since I transitioned to a more plant based diet, I have noticed an extra “boost” from B12 supplementation, both from shots and capsules.
 My suspicion was that removing a large amount of the meat in my diet put my B vitamin levels on the low side, and this was confirmed with a recent SpectraCell test.
 According to SpectraCell, which measure for nutrient absorption at the cellular level, I was deficient in zinc, oleic acid and omega 3 fatty acids, and borderline deficient in many B vitamins, including B12.